 Seacoast Friends Preserving Democracy

-We are four local Portsmouth residents who have joined together to resist the current chaos, and to ensure a healthy economy and a strong public health system.
+Local residents of Portsmouth have joined together to resist the current chaos, and to ensure a healthy economy and a strong public health system.
 The sand in our democracy's hour glass is quickly falling and time is running out.
 The time to act is now.

 About Us